Diagnosing Parkinson’s Disease

 The early symptoms of Parkinson’s sometimes mimic other illnesses, so it’s important to talk to your doctor about your symptoms and have a complete neurological examination with an accurate medical history.
 Your doctor may need to observe your symptoms over time to reach a conclusive diagnosis.

-To eliminate a diagnosis of other diseases or conditions, your doctor may also order additional tests at Cadence Health, including:
+To eliminate a diagnosis of other diseases or conditions, your doctor may also order additional tests, including:

 - Computed tomography scan (CT or CAT scan) — to rule out a tumor or stroke